adeptio-project/adeptioStorade/README.md

 • Python 2.7 or greater version

+• 2 or more CPU Cores;

 • At least 10GB free space;

+• At least 1024MB memory space;

 • 100 Mbps bandwidth up/down speed or greater;